joshlong-attic/bootiful-azure-article/bootiful-azure/README.md

 ## The Cloud Foundry Service Broker

 There's [a Cloud Foundry service broker](https://pivotal.io/platform/services-marketplace/data-management/microsoft-azure) that you can use to quickly spin up various Microsoft Azure services and then bind them to your application.
 This service broker makes running applications on Cloud Foundry, especially on top of Microsoft Azure, the easiest path to production for applications targeting Microsoft Azure services.

+There ya have it!
+You know everything you need to know to setup a Spring application to leverage services on Microsoft Azure.

 # Bootiful Azure: SQL-based data access with Microsoft SQL Server